-Free first checked bag – Cardholders can also check their first bag for free, saving up to $50 on a round-trip Delta flight.
+Free first checked bag when flying Delta – Cardholders can also check their first bag for free, saving up to $50 on a round-trip Delta flight.

 Pay with Miles – Using Pay with Miles, you can exchange 5,000 extra miles for $50 for anything.

-Baggage insurance plan – Travel in comfort knowing that you’ll be covered by the baggage insurance plan if your bag is lost, stolen, or damaged when you purchase your ticket with your Delta Reserve® Credit Card from American Express.
+Baggage insurance plan – Travel in comfort knowing that you’ll be covered by the baggage insurance plan if your bag is lost, stolen, or damaged when you purchase your ticket with your card.

 Car rental loss and damage insurance – Having something happen to a rental car can ruin your entire trip.
-But, when you reserve the vehicle using your Delta Reserve® Credit Card from American Express, you can be covered.
+But, when you reserve the vehicle using your card, you can be covered.

 Premium roadside assistance – Need a tow or a jumpstart?
-As a Delta Reserve® Credit Card from American Express member, you can have up to 4 services per year.
+As a card member, you can have up to 4 services per year.

 Global assist hotline – An emergency when you’re away from home can be frightening.
 When you’re traveling more than 100 miles, legal, medical, financial, and other types of help are just a phone call away with this card.

-Travel accident insurance – You can help to protect those you care about financially with travel accident insurance through your Delta Reserve® Credit Card from American Express.
+Travel accident insurance – You can help to protect those you care about financially with travel accident insurance through your card from American Express.
 This coverage can provide financial security if you’ve paid for your fare using your credit card.